JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 ### Taking a Subset

 Specific subsets of a data frame can be extracted using the indexing syntax, similar to matrices.
-The colon `:` indicates that all items (rows or columns depending on its position) should be retained:
+The colon `:` indicates that all items (rows or columns depending on its position) should be retained, `Not` can be used for negation, and also regular expressions can be used for column selection:

 ```jldoctest dataframe
 julia> df[1:3, :]